 This paper shows that using a standardized protocol enabled replication of results, and that utilization of positive controls, such as size standards, provides information about the machine’s calibration.
 Furthermore, these results indicated the importance of reporting laser module chamber temperature, camera levels, detection threshold, and filtration (filter type and size), while laser module chamber temperature, diluent, and dilution factor are equally important for accurate and reproducible results.
-Although neither MISEV2018 nor EV-TRACK specifically recommends inclusion of this information, we suggest that inclusion of these details enables independent confirmation of published results and adds robustness to the experimental design. [van der Pol, 2014 #1223][van der Pol, 2014 #1223]13
+Although neither MISEV2018 nor EV-TRACK specifically recommends inclusion of this information, we suggest that inclusion of these details enables independent confirmation of published results and adds robustness to the experimental design.

+Limitations of using latex size calibration standards for NTA calibration in EV analysis are acknowledged and include the known refractive index differences when compared to lipid bi-layer nanoparticles of similar size.
+In this paper the latex beads were used to confirm machine calibration prior to measurements and not to determine the limits of detection.
+The liposomes have a membrane similar to naturally occurring EVs and the refractive index will be likewise representative of EVs.
+The size standards, as well as the liposome samples, are monodispersed populations and therefore their size distribution will follow a Gaussian or log-normal distribution.
+Natural EVs are polydispersed and their size distribution will follow a power-law function13.

 Historically, publications using NTA characterization inconsistently report necessary details to duplicate the research results.
 The ability to reproduce NTA data relies on the ability to duplicate the settings used to capture the original data.
 Without this information, reproduction of experimental results using NTA will be extremely difficult.
 With rigorous adherence to a set protocol and publication of the setting parameters used with the NTA, accurate replication of results can be attained.
 The following recommendations are made to contribute to improving consistency of nanoparticle characterization of size, concentration, composition, and purity using a nanoparticle size analyzer.

 First, always check the calibration of the nanoparticle size analyzer using appropriate size standards, such as latex size standards.
 This should be done on a regular basis and recorded in the instrument log and prior to the analysis of critical samples.
 Second, all adjustable parameters, such as laser module chamber temperature, camera levels, and detection thresholds, should be recorded for each sample in the Sample Log file, as should the dilutions and diluents used.
 These parameters should be reported as they are operator-dependent and impact NTA measurements.
 Third, diluents used for sample dilution need to be characterized for nanoparticle content and reported.
+The diluents used for individual nanoparticle samples will need to be evaluated using the same camera level and detection threshold settings as the ones used for the diluted sample.
 Fourth, syringe filters should be flushed with two times the dead space volume prior to data collection or sample preparation steps to flush the numerous particulates remaining from the manufacturing process.
 Fifth, the concentration of the nanoparticles within the sample should be adjusted to within the suggested optimum 1.0 × 108 to 1.0 × 109 per mL.

+Acknowledging the above described limitations in this study, we show that both the size and concentration values obtained by NTA can be affected by NTA parameters such as camera levels and detection thresholds, and that the size, but not the concentration, can be affected by sample preparation.
+This drives home the critical importance of reporting these parameters in nanomaterial and EV literature enabling the production of a robust, reproducible literature so that we can systematically investigate the impact of EV source, isolation and other experimental variables.